qdm12/dns/README.md

 If you run an old Docker version or Kernel, you might want to run the container as root with `--user="0"` (see [this issue](https://github.com/qdm12/dns/issues/79) for context).

+If you're running Kubernetes, there is a separate article on [how to set up K8s](https://github.com/qdm12/dns/blob/v2.0.0-beta/KUBERNETES.md).

 ## Docker tags 🐳

 💁 [Migrate from v1.x.x to v2.x.x](#Migrate)